How to Identify and Overcome Imposter Syndrome Naturally

 For some, the fear of being "found out" leads to intentional underachievement.
 If you don't try your hardest, you have a built-in excuse for failure.
 By staying small and avoiding the spotlight, you protect yourself from the perceived pain of being exposed.
 This self-sabotage prevents the very feedback loops—success and failure alike—that are necessary for genuine professional maturation.

-Strategic Frameworks for Cognitive Reconditioning
+Frameworks for Change

 To overcome these patterns, you must move beyond "positive thinking" and employ "positive evidence gathering."
 Start by maintaining a "Wins Log" using tools like Notion or Evernote.
 Document every positive feedback, successful project, and problem solved.
 This creates an objective data set that counters the subjective feeling of inadequacy.